 The NSW Planning Assessment Commission is a statutory body established under the Environmental Planning and Assessment Act 1979 (EP&A Act) in November 2008.

-The Commission is independent of the NSW Government, the Minister for Planning and Infrastructure and the Department of Planning and Infrastructure.
+The Commission is independent of the NSW Government, the Minister for Planning and the Department of Planning and Environment.